 2.)
-A jackal can exist in a solitary environment or in a large pack.
+A jackal can live in a solitary capacity or in a large pack.
 Large packs tend to have a better chance of preying on larger animals.

 4.)
 Being territorial, jackals fiercely defend their territory and frequently mark it with urine.